mossaiby/mini-os/README.md

 # Getting started

-To make sure you have required dependencies, run:
+To make sure you have required dependencies (on Debian/Ubuntu-like systems), run:

 ```shell
 make dependencies